So, how do (MAP) controlled thermostats, actually work. And, what benefits do they provide.

-- Optimum combustion, due to increased cylinder wall temperatures
+- Optimum combustion, due to increased cylinder wall temperatures.

-- Reduced fuel consumption, due to reduced viscosity of the engine oil and consequently reduced frictional loss
+- Reduced fuel consumption, due to reduced viscosity of the engine oil and consequently, reduced frictional loss.

-- Lower pollution emissions, due to improved combustion
+- Lower pollution emissions, due to improved combustion.

-- Improved power output at full load, due to reduced coolant temperature
+- Improved power output at full load, due to reduced coolant temperature.

-- Increased comfort, due to higher coolant temperatures, as a result, improved interior heating
+- Increased comfort, due to higher coolant temperatures.
+As a result, improved interior heating.

 This temperature control allows for:

-- Good fuel economy
+- Good fuel economy.

-- Better emissions
+- Better emissions.

-- Faster warm up
+- Faster warm up.

-- And Better comfort for the driver inside the vehicle
+- And, better comfort for the driver, inside the vehicle.

-Engine Codes For Electronic MAP-Controlled Thermostats
+Engine Codes, For (MAP) Controlled Thermostats

-The most common codes P0597, P0598 and P0599 all refer to an electronically controlled engine thermostat.
+The most common codes P0597, P0598 and P0599 all refer to, an electronically controlled engine thermostat.

 Possible Repair Procedures Include:

-- Remove and inspect the electrical connector.
-Remove any corrosion using baking soda or by scraping.
-Apply electro grease and confirm a tight connection.
+- Remove and inspect, the electrical connector.
+Remove any corrosion, using baking soda or by scraping.
+Apply electro grease and confirm, a tight connection.

-- Remove the electrical connector and check the resistance values on the thermostat.
-For this procedure you will need a service manual or the necessary information found online.
+- Remove the electrical connector and check the resistance values, on the thermostat.
+For this procedure, you will need a service manual or the necessary information found online.

-The first component to check is the circuit.
-It is possible you may have a code for an open or short in the circuit.
-The first thing to do is clear the code.
+So, the first component to check, is the circuit.
+It is possible you may have a code, for an open or short in the circuit.
+The first thing to do, is clear the code.
 If the code comes back immediately, you have confirmed the problem.
-If not the problem is in the heater coil or the circuit.
+If not, the problem, is in the heater coil or the circuit.

 You can determine if the coil is bad, by measuring its resistance.
 Measure the resistance and compare, the specification in the service information.
 If you have no resistance, the heating coil is damaged.
 You can also use a multimeter to determine, if the (ECU) is sending voltage to the coil.